General Academic Regulations

 The following are recognized as unacceptable forms of academic behavior at Eastern University:

-1. Plagiarizing (presenting words or ideas not one's own as if they were).
+- Plagiarism.
+Plagiarizing is presenting words or ideas not your own as if they were your own.
 Three or more words taken directly from another author must be enclosed in quotation marks and footnoted.
 The source of distinctive ideas must also be acknowledged in a footnote.
-The words or ideas of another are not made one's own by simple paraphrasing.
+The words or ideas of another are not made your own by simple paraphrasing.
 A paraphrase, even if acknowledged by a footnote, is unacceptable unless specifically permitted by the instructor.

-2. Submitting a paper written by another student or another person, including material downloaded from electronic media, as if it were one's own.
+- Submitting a paper written by another student or another person, including material downloaded from electronic media, as if it were your own.

-3. Submitting a paper written for another course or occasion without the explicit knowledge and consent of the instructor.
+- Submitting your paper written by you for another course or occasion without the explicit knowledge and consent of the instructor.

-4. Fabricating evidence or statistics which supposedly represent one's original research.
+- Fabricating evidence or statistics which supposedly represent your original research.

 Penalties for Academic Dishonesty